 With renewed interest in WHITE DOOR, Mac Austin kindly chatted to The Electricity Club about the band’s brief flirtation with the pop charts and guesting recently with DAILY PLANET.
 Continue Reading ›

-‘Walk Into Light’ is a bit of a weird album, even for one both from the period and also from the bonkers musical mind of IAN ANDERSON from JETHRO TULL.
-As an electronic album from 1983, there are the usual tropes in place but also much that fans of Tull would recognize, some weird time signatures, a smattering of guitar and yes flute!
+‘Walk Into Light’ is a bit of a weird album, even for one from the bonkers musical mind of IAN ANDERSON from JETHRO TULL.
+As an electronic album from 1983, there are the usual tropes in place but also much that fans of Tull would recognise.

 Using equipment such as the Rhodes Chroma and Expander, Yamaha CP80, Roland JP8, Roland Promars, MC202, Emulator and Linn Drum Computer, certainly it’s a release anyone interested in synthesizer music should give a listen to.
 Continue Reading ›